The American French Genealogical Society

 Member badges must be worn at all times.
 Visitors will be given a visitor’s badge.
 New members will be issued a temporary membership badge.

 The AFGS library is not handicapped accessible at this time.
 AFGS expects to begin construction on an elevator in the building later this year.
+For more information or to donate to our Elevator Fund, click here.

 For information about dining and lodging options in the area, please visit tourblackstone.com.